 - If the frequency of every character is even and K lies between 1 and N then it is always possible to form K palindrome strings.

 - But if there are some characters (say odd_count) with odd frequency, then K must lie between odd_count and N for K palindromic strings to be possible.

 Hence, follow the steps below to solve the problem:

-- Store the frequency of all character in a Map.
+- Store the frequency of all characters in a Map.

-- Count the number of characters having odd frequency.
+- Count the number of characters having an odd frequency.

-- If the count is less then given K, then print “No”.
-Otherwise print “Yes”.
+- If the count is less than given K, then print “No”.
+Otherwise, print “Yes”.